solita/solita.github.com/_posts/2021-06-22-type-phantoms-and-safe-apis.md

 validate data at the edges of the type system. [io-ts](https://gcanti.github.io/io-ts/) uses this approach.

+Libraries like [tRPC](https://trpc.io/) derive the API types from the server implementation.
+This avoids writing separate models entirely and can integrate well with validation code.

 My colleague
 Jaakko [also blogged about typed APIs](https://dev.solita.fi/2018/09/06/fullstack-typed-api-with-typescript.html) earlier.
 Using type casts can enable some powerful features, such as runtime type checks.